 Where to Stay in Hiroshima

-Agoda’s usually best for booking hotels in Japan; search Agoda for hotels in Hiroshima
+Agoda’s usually best for booking hotels in Japan; search Hotels Combined for hotel deals in Hiroshima

 To be more specific, hotels near the Peace Park are good for sightseeing and those to the east of the park are also good for the nightlife in Nagarekawa.
 Hotels near Hiroshima Station are obviously good for ease of access and just a short tram ride from the Peace Park.
 It’s also a nice idea to stay on Miyajima, search hotels on the island here.